 The Appointments and Remuneration Committee has certain responsibilities with regard to Directors' appointment, assessment and re-election, set forth in the corresponding Regulations.
-The following should be noted: The Appointments and Remuneration Committee has the following basic responsibilities: 1.-Evaluate the balance of skills, knowledge and experience on the Board of Directors.
+The following should be noted: The Appointments and Remuneration Committee has the following basic responsibilities: 1.- Evaluate the balance of skills, knowledge and experience on the Board of Directors.
 Define the candidates' roles and capabilities to fill each vacancy; and decide the time and dedication necessary for them to properly perform their duties.
-2.- Set an objective for the representation of the gender that is underrepresented on the Board of Directors, drawing up guidelines on how to achieve this objective, 3.- Submit to the Board proposals for Independent Directors' appointment through co-option or, if applicable, for the General Shareholders' Meeting consideration, together with the proposals made by the General Meeting for Such Directors' re-election or removal.
+2.- Set an objective for the representation of the gender that is underrepresented on the Board of Directors, drawing up guidelines on how to achieve this objective, 3.- Submit to the Board proposals for Independent Directors' appointment through co-option or, if applicable, for the General Shareholders' Meeting consideration, together with the proposals made by the General Meeting for Directors' re-election or removal.
 4.- Report on the proposals for Directors' re-election or removal.
+5.- Report on proposals for appointment through co-option or, if applicable, for the General Shareholders' Meeting consideration, together with the proposals made by the General Meeting for Directors' re-election or removal.
 5.- Report on proposals for appointment and removal of senior managers and the basic terms of their contracts.
-6.- Examine and organise the succession of the Board of Directors in an orderly and planned manner.
+6.- Examine and organise the succession of the Board of Directors' Chairman and the Company's Chief Executive and, where appropriate, make proposals to the Board of Directors for such succession to occur in an orderly and planned manner.
 7.- Propose to the Board of Directors the remuneration policy for directors and general managers or those who carry out their senior management functions under direct control of the Board, Executive Committees or Managing Directors, as well as the individual remuneration and other contractual conditions of Executive Directors, ensuring compliance.
 (Art.
 3 of the Appointments and Remuneration Committee Regulations).